 On October 1, 2014, the Corporation executed a Management Agreement Termination Agreement (the Termination Agreement) to terminate the Management Agreement described above and executed a new Management Agreement (the New Management Agreement) with the Hotel Operator for the Hilton, with an effective date of January 1, 2014.
 In connection with the Termination Agreement, the Hotel Operator released the Corporation from repayment of the unamortized inducement fee from the original agreement, and the Corporation disbursed the accrued subordinated management fee.
-The New Management Agreement agreement agreement fee of \$1,900,000 and a subordinated management fee of \$850,000 (collectively referred to as the Management Fees).
-The Management Fees adjust annually based on the percentage change in the competitive set's prior 12-month revenue per available room with the base fee to commence adjustment effective January 1, 2017.
+The New Management Agreement, the New Management agreement provides for a base management fee of \$1,900,000 and a subordinated management fee of \$850,000 (collectively referred to as the Management Fees).
+The Management Fees adjust annually based on the percentage change in the competitive set's prior 12-month revenue per available room with the base fee to commence adjustment effective January 1, 2015 and the subordinate fee to commence adjustment effective January 1, 2017.
 The subordinate fee is also subject to sufficient operating cash flows (as defined) and any unpaid subordinated fees will accrue.
 Upon termination of the New Management Agreement, any unpaid subordinated fees will be due and payable.